jeju2486/GWAS-GOLD/README.md

 **maskGWAS** is an add-on tool of [unitig-caller](https://github.com/bacpop/unitig-caller) and [pyseer](https://github.com/weecology/pyseer) designed to detect genomic co-variation.
 This works by masking target genes within unitigs before performing k-mer based GWAS to identify significant variation associated with target gene carriage.

+**Notes:**
+- All the codes at pyseer_codes folder are adapted from [pyseer](https://github.com/weecology/pyseer).
+Here I copied it just for easier running.

 ## Requirements

 Before using `maskGWAS`, ensure the following software are installed: